 EXTERNAL 12V PLUG

-A relays system allow to plug an external 12V power unit to ground operate sensors with engines OFF;
+A relays system allow to plug an external 12V power unit operate or test sensors on ground, with engines OFF and using the common, P2006T standard 12V external socket.

 Easily removable for maintenance purposes.
-It is located inside the baggage compartment and weights 9kg.
+The Converter Box is located inside the baggage compartment and weighs just 9kg.

 The TECNAM SMP is the right solution for your Company, whatever is your capability…